dvherk/openshiftlab/README.md

 $ az group create -n ossdemo -l 'West Europe'
 ```

-4. Create a Key Vault and add your ***ssh private key***, created in the previous step.
+4. Create an Azure Key Vault and add your ***ssh private key***, created in the previous step.
 The name of the Key Vault should be unique as it containes a public endpoint.

 ![](./MediaFolder/media/image9.jpg)